digst/cloud/design.md

 ## Problem
 An architecture is a solution to a problem.

-SITs customers (ministeries and their agencies) are moving towards modern, cloud based platforms to improve time to market for new applications and integrations.
+Customers of SIT (ministeries and their agencies) are moving towards modern, cloud based platforms to improve time to market for new applications and integrations.
 SIT currently has no mature, formalised offering to meet this need.
 The problem can be describe as:

 *What service offering will be the most attractive option for public agencies seeking the advantages of 'the cloud'?*

-This document describes an initial architecture for a government cloud aimed at becoming customers prefered Operational Model at SIT.
+This document describes an initial architecture for a government cloud aimed at becoming customers prefered Operating Model at SIT.
 It consists of a blue print for a technical solution, a new governance model and a perspective for a future where SIT acts as a cloud broker.

-SIT has a small number of suggested operational models that today provides the stability and security required by the customers.
-This new model is believed to be prefered over existing because of the following charactaristics:
+SIT has a small number of suggested operating models that today provides the stability and security required by the customers.
+This new model is believed to be prefered over existing ones because of the following charactaristics:

 - *Continuity of Service.* Existing models allow small and planned windows for maintainance.
 Cloud technologies typically offers a continuity with rolling updates of both platform and applications without any interuption.

 - *Shorter Development and Rapid Changes.* Based on experiences from the proof of concept, customers can expect a rapid deployment cycle.
 If the suggested goals for deployment and changes are met (see later), the GovCloud will match existing cloud vendors.

-To support the first applications SIT most extend existing operational model with new high level use cases.
+To support the first applications SIT must extend existing operating models with new high level use cases.

 - *Public Data Distribution.* A private company wants to access data from a public organisation.
-SIT has a suitable operation model and technology platform to support the intentions in the directive on the re-use of public sector information.
-The data holding government organisation leaves the operational aspects to SIT and focuses on tailoring the data service applicatin and help the private users to understand the data.
+SIT has suitable operating models and technology platform to support the intentions in the directive on the re-use of public sector information.
+The government organisation holding data leaves the operational aspects to SIT in order to focus on tailoring the data service applicatin and to help the private users to understand the data.

 - *Application Development.* A governement organisation decides that GovCloud is the future home for a new application.
 Early in the process SIT helps to identify reusable services and data on the GovCloud.
 SIT provides a sandbox environment and a toolchain for developers to produce initial proof of concepts.
 DIGST supports the project

 <br>
-Furture versions of the GovCloud is expected to add capabilitiued supporting  *Compliance as a Service, Development procurment framework, Sharing of sensistive data, Reuse Application/Service, Hybrid Cloud/Scale Out*, and *Migrate existing application*.
+Furture versions of the GovCloud is expected to add capabilities supporting  *Compliance as a Service, Development Procurment Framework, Sharing of Sensistive Data, Reuse Applications/Services, Hybrid Cloud/Scale Out*, and *Migrating Existing Applications*.
 [See appendix]

 ## Principles
-Good architecture is based on shared principles that can guide solutions to future unforseen problems, allow the GovCloud to evolve with less escalation of desicisions, and clarify where substantial diagreement exists.
+Good architecture is based on shared principles that assists solutions in handling future unforseen problems, allowing the GovCloud to evolve with less escalation of desicisions, and clarifying where substantial diagreement exists.

 The following principles has been identified:

-**_Continious service availabilty_: Platform and services are build to deliver uninterupted service even during new releases and platform.**
+**_Continious service availabilty_: GovCloud platform and application services are build to deliver uninterupted service even during new releases and platform maintainance.**

-It solutions used by public agencies are often critical, not only to the agency itself but to the society in general.
-Traditionally some services had so called service windows, where service was suspended and new software relases could be rolled out.
-Digital self-services have changes this and the public is serving it self around the clock at times suitable for the costumer and not for the service provider.
+Applications used by public agencies are often critical, not only to the agency itself, but to the society in general.
+Even so, some services have traditionally had so called service windows, where services were suspended and to allow for new software relases.
+Digital self-services have changed this.
+The general public is now serving itself at times suitable for the costumer instead of the service provider.

-Deployed services run continuously and must be build accordingly.
+This means deployed services run continuously and must be build accordingly.
 Cloud technology can enforce some of this, but services must be designed for high availabilty, automated testing and detailed monitoring.

 Problems must be solved imidiately and in close collaboration between platform consumers, platform providers and software vendors.
-The GovCloud provides clear seperation of responsibilities, but recognizes that solutions are found in collaboration, and the collaboration must be supported efficiently by it.
+The GovCloud provides clear seperation of responsibilities, but recognizes that solutions are found in collaboration, and that the collaboration must be supported efficiently tools provided as part of the GovCloud.

 High availability is not only a concern for the platform it self, but is a result of carefull planing across all dependencies from electrical power, bandwidth, incident reaction time and capacity to solve problems when they arise.

 Service availability is an extension of the cloud characteristica of measured services.
 THe health of the platform and it's individual services most be continiously monitored.

-**_Vendor Neutral:_ Applications and data shall be movable from one cloud platform to another without unreasonable effort.**
+**_Vendor Neutrality:_ Applications and data shall be movable from one cloud platform to another without unreasonable effort.**

-Public agencies can not allow there data or application to be locked-in to a specific vendor.
-From a regulatory view public procurement should support competition and not favour a specific propitary tehcnology or sole vendor.
-From a strategic perspective public services should be possbile to move between organisation, and to be intergrated into new operational landscapes.
-This principle supports the provider resource pooling characteristic.
+Public agencies can not allow their data or applications to be locked-in to a specific vendor.
+From a regulatory point of view, public procurement should support competition and not favour a specific propitary tehcnology or sole vendor.
+From a strategic perspective, it should be possbile to move public services between organisation, and additionally have them  intergrated into new operational landscapes.
+This principle supports the characteristic of provider resource pooling.

-Exposed interfaces are standardized and supported by Open Source.
-Interfaces towards customers and interfaces exposed internally between platform and applications shall be selected regards to their support in the open source community.
-Selecting open source supported interfaces ensures a licens-free fall back option, if the benefits of licensed implementions are not balanced with the price.
+Exposed interfaces are standardized and supported by Open Source implementations.
+Interfaces towards customers and interfaces exposed internally between platform and applications shall be selected on the basis of their support in the open source community.
+Selecting interfaces suopported by open source ensures a licens-free fall back option, if the benefits of licensed implementions are not balanced with the price.
 Standardization ensure a clear governance of changes and transparent terms of use.

 Applications are containarized.
 By choosing widely adopted container technologies the binding between applications and operation environment is broken.
 Containarized applications declare their required ressources and relies on configurations from their environement.

 Propriatary technolgies are used with caution.
-When used, the imidiate benefits needs to be evaluated against the later cost from the binding.
+When used, the imidiate benefits needs to be evaluated against future costs of the binding.
 A part of the evaluation is to describe a likely exit strategy for replacing propiatary technology with more open.

+Furthermore applications are containerised.
+By choosing widely adopted container technologies the binding between applications and operations environment is broken.
+Containerised applications declare their required resources and rely on configurations from their environment.

-**_Faster Development of IT:_ The GovCloud platform, tools and business processes supports governement organisations in reducing the time from it-project initiation to it-service delivery**
+**_Faster Development of IT:_ The GovCloud platform, tools and business processes support governement organisations in reducing the time from it-project initiation to it-service delivery**

 [translate]
 Ingen udbudsproces på adgang til platform og toolchain